sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 You don't have to write software to solve someone's problem.
 There are other kinds of products.
 [Sketching with CSS](http://www.sketchingwithcss.com/) is a book/video/info product.
 Software is what I do, so it felt weird to me to start a company and not write software.
 But given all my past failures, I wanted to do something small that I could finish quickly.

 Once I decided on my customers (web designers), their pain (the frustrations of designing in the browser), and a solution (an ebook with videos), I created a landing page and started growing my email list.

-Only 15 email addresses!
-What am I doing wrong?
+Lesson #3: Turns out entrepreneurship is a grind
 ------------------------------

 I put my new landing page on the web_design subreddit, and I got 15